Rhys Tait: Professional career

 He played for the Newcastle Falcons Under 18 side.

 In the Super 6 league he played for Boroughmuir Bears and Southern Knights.

 He then joined the Glasgow Warriors as part of their academy in 2021.

 In 2023 he was loaned out to Doncaster Knights in the RFU Championship.
 He was signed permanently by the Knights from the 2023 season.

+It was announced on 1 June 2026 that Tait would be joining Coventry rugby club for 2026-27 season.

 International career

 He was capped for Scotland U16 and Scotland U18.

 He played for Scotland U20s.
 He was named the U20 captain by Head Coach Kenny Murray.

 On 14 December 2024 he played for the first international match for the Emerging Scotland side.